-Bill’s Carpet Cleaning and Upholstery Cleaning Service is dedicated to partnering with our clients to help them attain the best floor maintenance possible.
+Bill’s Cleaning & Flood Restoration Service is dedicated to partnering with our clients to help them attain the best floor maintenance possible.
 We realize that all facilities are different and therefore our approach requires an initial analysis and individualized maintenance proposal.
 It is our opinion that proper floor maintenance promotes a professional atmosphere and equally important a healthy work environment.

 Carpeting is a good choice in the